modphysnobel/modphysnobel.github.io/docs/vol-III/vol-III-chap-12-sect-1.md

 For detailed explanations see also the other 1972 Nobel Lectures: *Electron-Phonon Interactions and Superconductivity* by Bardeen, and *Macroscopic Quantum Phenomena from Pairing in Superconductors* by Schrieffer.

+!!! tip "1972 Physics Nobel Prize awarded to Bardeen, Cooper and Schrieffer."

+	WORK: “When certain metals are cooled to extremely low temperatures, they become superconductors, conducting electrical current entirely without resistance.
+Based on quantum mechanics, John Bardeen, Leon Cooper, and Robert Schrieffer formulated a theory for the phenomenon in 1957.
+At extremely low temperatures, the interaction between electrons and atoms in the metals’ crystalline structure causes the electrons to pair up with one another.
+As a result, their movement becomes orderly, unlike the random movement at normal temperatures, and electrical resistance disappears.”

+	MLA style: John Bardeen – Facts.
+NobelPrize.org.
+Nobel Prize Outreach AB 2024.
+Sat.
+8 Jun 2024. https://www.nobelprize.org/prizes/physics/1972/bardeen/facts/

 In 1962 Brian Josephson (1940) predicted that a supercurrent can flow through a tunnel barrier when between two pieces of a superconductor are separated by a thin layer of insulator.
-See his 1973 Nobel Lecture *The Discovery of Tunnelling Supercurrents.*
+See his 1973 NOBEL LECTURE *The Discovery of Tunnelling Supercurrents*.

+MLA

+!!! tip "1973 Physics Nobel Prize awarded to Josephson."

+	WORK: “In quantum physics matter is described as both waves and particles.
+One result of this is the tunneling phenomenon, which means that particles can pass through barriers that they should not be able to squeeze through according to classic physics.
+In 1962 Brian Josephson predicted unexpected results with superconductors, material that at low temperatures lacks electrical resistance.
+Without superimposed voltage, a current can result between two superconductors that are separated by a thin insulator.
+If a rectified voltage is added, on the other hand, an alternating current can result.”

+	MLA style: Brian D. Josephson – Facts.
+NobelPrize.org.
+Nobel Prize Outreach AB 2024.
+Sat.
+8 Jun 2024. https://www.nobelprize.org/prizes/physics/1973/josephson/facts/

 In 1966 Anthony Legett considered that a two-band superconductor should show a sort of “internal Josephson effect” corresponding to fluctuations of the relative number of electrons in the two bands and of the relative phase of the Cooper pairs in them,